reVrost/counterspell/README.md

 ## Quick Start

-The simplest way to add MicroScope to your application:
+The simplest way to add Microscope to your application:

 ```go
 package main